-For the year ended December 31, 2021, total operating expense increased \$5.6 million, or 35.6%, compared with the year ended December 31, 2020, and \$8.0 million, or 60.7%, compared with the year ended December 31, 2019.
-The increase is primarily due to the merger with AgPreference, ACA which impacted salaries and employee benefits, purchased services from AgVantis, as well as other operating expenses.
+For the year ended December 31, 2022, total operating expense increased \$2.8 million, or 13.3%, compared with the year ended December 31, 2021, primarily due to the merger with Farm Credit of Enid, ACA which impacted salaries & employee benefits, purchased services from AqVantis, and other operating expenses.

-Insurance Fund premium increased \$790 thousand to \$1.4 million at December 31, 2021 due to an increase in the premium rate and an increase in average loan volume resulting from the merger.
-Additionally, we recorded prepayment fee expense of \$126 thousand during 2021 and \$218 thousand in 2020 due to prepayment fees charged by CoBank.
-These fees are primarily related to loan conversions that resulted from the current low interest rate environment in the wake of the COVID-19 pandemic.
+Insurance Fund premium increased \$524 thousand to \$2.0 million at December 31, 2022 due to an increase in the insurance premium accrual assessment rate on Systemwide adjusted insured debt from 16 basis points to 20 basis points, which was retroactively applied for 2022 during the second quarter.
+The increase was also impacted by an increase in average loan volume.
+We recorded prepayment fee expense of \$126 thousand in 2021 and \$218 thousand in 2020 due to prepayment fees charged by CoBank.
+These fees were primarily related to loan conversions that resulted from the low interest rate environment in the wake of the COVID-19 pandemic.